 Italian painter and poet.
 He dominated Florentine painting from the 1530s to the 1560s.
 He was court artist to Cosimo I de' Medici, and his sophisticated style and extraordinary technical ability were ideally suited to the needs and ideals of his ducal patron.
 He was a leading decorator, and his religious subjects and mythological scenes epitomize the grace of the high maniera style.
-Related Paintings of BRONZINO, Agnolo :. | Holy Family fgfjj | St Mark fg | Portrait of a Lady with a Puppy f | Holy Family g | Noli me tangere fdg |
+Related Paintings of BRONZINO, Agnolo :. | Holy Family fgfjj | St Mark fg | Portrait of a Lady in Green | Portrait of Andrea Doria as Neptune df | The Panciatichi Holy Family (detail) f |

 Related Artists:Gaspare Landi